Typhoenix/Devops_Tooling_Website_Solution/devops_tooling.md

 `sudo mount -a `
 `sudo systemctl daemon-reload`

-7. Install NFS server, configure it to start on reboot and make sure it is u and running
+7. Install NFS server, configure it to start on reboot and make sure it is up and running

 ```
 sudo yum -y update